 And About Those Strangers in your Feed?

 That’s right: Instagram’s new Discovery feature is showing posts from people you don’t follow directly into your feed.
-This is brand new ground for any social media network, as most of them still build your feed solely on the people and businesses you follow.
 Instagram is breaking with that tradition and starting to show you posts from people you don’t follow.
 These aren’t sponsored posts — just everyday posts that Instagram thinks you will like (based on your, you guessed it, engagement).

 How can you use this to help you with your business?